ClairBerlin/managair/Readme.md

 The periodic fidelity check is performed by means of the background task scheduler [Django_Q](https://django-q.readthedocs.io/en/latest/index.html).
 It is active if the environment variable `NODE_FIDELITY` is set (=1).

-Once the entire application stack has booted, you currently need to start its job queue by hand, via the command. `python3 manage.py qcluster`; or, on the _Clair Stack_, `manage-py.sh qcluster`.
+Once the entire application stack has booted, you currently need to start its job queue by hand, via the command. `python3 manage.py qcluster`; or, on the _Clair Stack_, `manage-py.sh <env> qcluster`.

 Then, open up the admin-UI and schedule a Live-Node Check at an interval of your choice.
 The function to call is `core.tasks.check_node_fidelity`.